 During this time, I did my worst work.
-My contracts weren't solid, I missed small mistakes, I could hardly keep up with my hours.
-My full-time job was suffering: I was less personable, I missed so many small and easy things (my boss asked me once if I knew what the 'alignment' tool was because everything was always off-centered), and I found my work went from stellar to less-than.
-I was churning out designs at an easy pace, and learning a lot, but not keeping up with any odds or ends.
+My contracts weren't solid, I made small mistakes, and I could hardly keep up with my hours.
+My full-time job was suffering: I was less personable, I missed many small and easy things (my boss asked me once if I knew what the 'alignment' tool was because everything was always off-centered), and I found my work went from stellar to less-than.
+I was churning out designs, and learning a lot, but not keeping up with any odds or ends.
 Working too much is not something to brag about - it's unhealthy.

 What does this have to do with creativity?

 When you were in school, did you ever get writer's block?
 Were you ever unable to write that 15 page essay after having 3 hours of other homework to do?
-Us too!
 I call it "creativity block" and it happens whenever I've already exhausted about 30 hours of my creative mind.
 You may have read this article on finite willpower - and that works the same way for creativity.
-If I've spent 30 hours on a really creative project, a like designing a logo from scratch or building a new Squarespace site, I am exhausted at the end.
-The only thing I have energy for is maybe a business card, but certainly not a full branding package or even sourcing stock photos.
+If I've spent 30 hours on a really creative project, like designing a logo from scratch or building a new Squarespace site, I am exhausted at the end.

 But didn't they debunk the willpower study?